-Specifically, HRSA is requesting nominations for voting members of ACTPCMD representing: Family medicine, general internal medicine, general pediatrics, physician assistant, general dentistry, pediatric dentistry, public health dentistry, and dental hygiene programs.
-Among these nominations, residents and/or fellows from these programs are encouraged to apply.
-In making such appointments, the Secretary will ensure a fair balance between the health professions, a broad geographic of representation of members, and a balance between urban and rural members.
-Members will be appointed based on their competence, interest, and knowledge of the mission of the profession involved.
-The Secretary will also ensure the adequate representation of women and minorities.
+Specifically, HRSA is requesting nominations for voting members of the ACTPCMD representing: Family medicine, general internal medicine, general pediatrics, physician assistant, general dentistry, pediatric dentistry, public health dentistry, and dental hygiene programs.
+Among these nominations, students, residents, and/or fellows from these programs are encouraged to apply.

 The Department of Health and Human Services (HHS) will consider nominations of all qualified individuals with the areas of subject matter expertise noted above.
 Individuals may nominate themselves or other individuals, and professional associations and organizations may nominate one or more qualified persons for membership.
-Nominations shall state that the nominee is willing to serve as a member of ACTPCMD and appears to have no conflict of interest that would preclude ACTPCMD membership.
-Potential candidates will be asked to provide detailed information concerning financial interests, consultancies, research grants, and/or contracts that might be affected by recommendations of ACTPCMD to permit evaluation of possible sources of conflicts of interest.
+Nominations shall state that the nominee is willing to serve as a member of the ACTPCMD and appears to have no conflict of interest that would preclude the ACTPCMD membership.
+Potential candidates will be asked to provide detailed information concerning financial interests, Start Printed Page 72440consultancies, research grants, and/or contracts that might be affected by recommendations of the ACTPCMD to permit evaluation of possible sources of conflicts of interest.

 HHS strives to ensure that the membership of HHS federal advisory committees is balanced in terms of points of view represented and the committee's function.
+Every effort is made to ensure that the views of women, all ethnic and racial groups, and people with disabilities are represented on HHS federal advisory committees.
+The Department also encourages geographic diversity in the composition of the committee.
 The Department encourages nominations of qualified candidates from all groups and locations.
-Appointment to ACTPCMD shall be made without discrimination on the basis of age, race, ethnicity, gender, sexual orientation, disability, and cultural, religious, or socioeconomic status.
+Appointment to the ACTPCMD shall be made without discrimination on the basis of age, race, ethnicity, gender, sexual orientation, disability, and cultural, religious, or socioeconomic status.

 End Supplemental Information